 Faculty Council´s term of office is 1 January 2018 – 31 December 2021.
 Student members' term of office is 1 January 2020 – 31 December 2021.

-There are four departments and three independent units at the Faculty of Medicine.
+There are four departments and four independent units at the Faculty of Medicine.

 The strategic operational plan of the Faculty is based on the central strategic policies of the University of Turku.
 The plan was prepared during the spring of 2017 in collaboration with the Faculty's Board, professors, middle groups and students.